dilyabareeva/quanda/docs/source/quickstart.rst

 Installation
 ------------

-To install the latest release of |quanda|, use the following command in your terminal:
+To install |quanda| from a local clone of the repository, use the following command in your terminal:

 .. code-block:: console

-   (.venv) $ pip install quanda
+   (.venv) $ pip install -e .

 |quanda| requires Python 3.10 or 3.11.
 It is recommended to use a virtual environment to install the package.